mattbornski/tzwhere/README.md

 ```

 Check the tests for more comprehensive usage, including determining the timezone offsets at arbitrary dates (very useful for scheduling future events expressed in local time).

+## License

+tzwhere is free software, and is distributed under the terms of the MIT license (see LICENSE.txt).